 However, this robotic picker is only suitable for strawberries grown in substrate on table-top systems.
 Other manufacturers are taking a different approach.
-Cambridge-based company Dogtooth have created a picker which is based around robotic arms mounted on a mobile platform, like the Rubion, but this machine differs in one key area.
-Unlike the Rubion, Dogtooth’s machine will pick traditional British varieties in the field.
+Cambridge-based company Dogtooth, for example, created a picker based around robotic arms mounted on a mobile platform.
+The main difference between these 2 innovative products is that Dogtooth’s machine will pick traditional British varieties in the field.

-Amongst a number of AHDB-funded projects, a three-year PHD studentship project at Lincoln University is working to develop the vision systems required by a robot to decide which strawberries are ready to pick.
+A three-year PHD studentship project at Lincoln University is working to develop the vision systems required by a robot to decide which strawberries are ready to pick.
 The work takes inspiration from insects such as bees and fruit flies, which use visual cues invisible to humans and which tend to be overlooked by engineers.
-Students are using a specially developed camera to collect a novel image database of fruits and flowers at various stages of development and in different weather, lighting and protected conditions.
-Analysis of the results will provide a vision system to drive a robotic strawberry harvester.
+Students used a specially developed camera to collect a novel image database of fruits and flowers at various stages of development and in different weather, lighting and protected conditions.
+Analysis of the results provides a vision system to drive a robotic strawberry harvester.

-Robotic picking will, however, only potentially replace 45% of all seasonal labour costs with the remaining 55% still needed for crop establishment, husbandry, management of overings and grading/packing.
+Robotic picking will, however, only potentially partially address seasonal labour costs and doesn’t help growers with the rising costs regarding crop establishment, husbandry, management of coverings, transportation, fuel and grading/packing.

 Strawberry crops need effective pest control

 Crop protection is key to improving crop yield and productivity.
-The Agriculture and Horticulture Development Board (AHDB) is working with the British soft fruit industry to deliver new pest and disease control in strawberry production.
-Current priorities include spotted wing drosophila, western flower thrips and strawberry powdery mildew.
+The Agriculture and Horticulture Development Board (AHDB) has long been working with the British soft fruit industry to deliver new pest and disease control in strawberry production.
+Their priorities included spotted wing drosophila, western flower thrips and strawberry powdery mildew.

 Spotted wing drosophila (SWD) first appeared in the UK in August 2012.
 It is one of the most serious pests of thin-skinned fruits such as strawberries.
 Drosophila suzukii presents a real challenge to the UK soft fruit industry, as containment or eradication of this pest has so far proved difficult.

-Amongst a number of AHDB-funded projects, a four-year PHD project at the University of Greenwich is investigating new control methods for SWD.
-The research will optimise attractants and repellents and their deployment.
-Improved understanding of the insects’ sense of smell and searching behaviour will provide the basis for the development of a push/pull system.
+Amongst a number of AHDB-funded projects, a four-year PHD project at the University of Greenwich investigated control methods for SWD.
+The research aimed to optimise attractants and repellents and their deployment.
+Improved understanding of the insects’ sense of smell and searching behaviour helps to provide the basis for the development of a push/pull system.